LetMeR00t/TA-thehive-cortex/docs/commands.md

 ## thehivegetcase

-This command is used to get a specific from TheHive (\$..\$ are tokens examples but you can use it directly in your searches).
+This command is used to get a specific case from TheHive (\$..\$ are tokens examples but you can use it directly in your searches).

 ```spl
 | makeresults